fluencelabs/nox/backend-sdk/README.md

-## Fluence SDK
+## Fluence backend SDK

-Fluence SDK library contains frequently used functions required to integrate Rust code with the Fluence network VM.
-The library is a work in progress, please, contact Fluence [Gitter](https://gitter.im/fluencelabs/fluence) for support and example usage.
-Also you can find an example of using this SDK in out [backend guide](https://github.com/fluencelabs/fluence/blob/master/docs/guides/backend.md).
+Fluence backend SDK contains frequently used functions required to run a backend application in the Fluence network.
+The library is a work in progress, please, contact Fluence [Gitter](https://gitter.im/fluencelabs/fluence) for support.
+Also you can find more information about this SDK in the [backend guide](https://fluence.network/fluence/docs/book/backend/).